AlvaroCavalcante/hand-face-detector/README.md

 │   ├── test
 ```

-The folder named "images" contains all the images and the labels in PASCAL VOC (xml) format.
+The folder named "images" contains all the images and the labels in PASCAL VOC (XML) format.
 The "labels" folder, in contrast, contains the labels in ".txt" format for YOLO.

 ### TFRecord creation